robstave/angular2-training/session-one/page2.md

 </html>
 ```

 Two things to point out.
 The "base".
-Thats new...and for now, lets just call that our starting point route.
+Thats new...and for now, lets just call that our starting point url route.

 There is also the _app-root_.
 This is the component that is the entry point into our project.
 If we were to just load this
 file in a browser, it would say "Loading..." and thats about it.
-With angular core running, we will inject our application here.
+With angular running, we will inject our application here.
+However, you cant just drop index.html on a browser and expect it to work.
+You need an http server running and you
+point your browser to the appropriate port.
+Luckily, that is all included.

 ## Start the server